-Obviously the third app obscures a part of the one it’s floating over, but this can be useful in some cases.
+The third app obscures a part of the one it’s floating over, but this can be useful in some cases.
 For instance, if you quickly want to check your Tweets while writing a report.

 If you initiate PiP playback first, with the video playing on your Homescreen, then you can also start up Split View the usual way.

-In this example we have Chrome, Word and Netflix all playing at the same time.
+In this example, we have Chrome, Word, and Netflix all playing at the same time.
 The Netflix window looks blank because the app does not allow screenshots of the currently playing video.